 Exposing services as NodePort

-It’s rather cumbersome to use NodePortfor Servicesthat are in production.
-As you are using non-standard ports, you often need to set-up an external load balancer that listens to the standard ports and redirects the traffic to the <NodeIp>:<NodePort>.
+that are in production.
+As you are using non-standard ports, you often need to set-up an external load balancer that listens to the standard ports and redirects the traffic to the <NodeIp>:<NodePort>

 Exposing services as LoadBalancer

-Declaring a service of type LoadBalancer exposes it externally using a cloud provider’s load balancer.
-The cloud provider will provision a load balancer for the Service, and map it to its automatically assigned NodePort.
-How the traffic from that external load balancer is routed to the Service pods depends on the cluster provider.
+exposes it externally using a cloud provider’s load balancer.
+The cloud provider will provision a load balancer for the Service

 LoadBalancer

-• The LoadBalancer is usually billed based on the number of exposed services, which can be expensive.
+is usually billed based on the number of exposed services, which can be expensive.

 We are currently offering the OVH Managed Kubernetes LoadBalancer service as a free preview, until the end of summer 2019.

-What about Ingress?
+What about Ingress

-According to the official documentation, an Ingress is an API object that manages external access to the services in a cluster (typically HTTP).
-So what’s the difference between this and LoadBalancer or NodePort?
+is an API object that manages external access to the services in a cluster (typically HTTP).
+So what’s the difference between this and LoadBalancer

 Ingress

-Ingress is exposed to the outside of the cluster via ClusterIP and Kubernetes proxy, NodePort, or LoadBalancer, and routes incoming traffic according to the configured rules.
+Ingress is exposed to the outside of the cluster via ClusterIP

-Ingress behind LoadBalancer
+behind a LoadBalancer

-The main advantage of using an Ingress behind a LoadBalancer is the cost: you can have lots of services behind a single LoadBalancer.
+is the cost: you can have lots of services behind a single LoadBalancer

 Which one should I use?